What Is Uninsured Motorist Coverage and Is It Worth It?

 What to Do if Your Insurance Doesn’t Cover All Costs

-In a situation where you are the at-fault driver, paying out of pocket is likely your only option.
-We highly recommend speaking to an attorney specializing in auto insurance law in either case to discuss all options available to you and it’s especially recommended to hire an attorney any time you are involved in a motor vehicle accident that results in either you or another party becoming injured.
+If you’re the at-fault driver, paying out of pocket is your only option.
+We recommend speaking to an attorney specializing in auto insurance law to discuss your options.
+It’s also a good idea to hire an attorney any time you’re involved in a motor vehicle accident that results in you or another party being injured.

 Is Uninsured Motorist Coverage Right for You?

-If you want to compare rates on policies that have underinsured & uninsured motorist coverage included, then start our quote process below.
+If you want to compare rates on policies that have underinsured and uninsured motorist coverage, start our quote process below.
 We will match you with multiple companies to help you find the best deal.
-Compare it to your current rates and choose the insurer that best suits you.
+Compare your current rates and choose the insurer that best suits you.
 It’s that simple.